 Spurgeon’s College offers a unique Master’s course for which you don’t need a degree in Theology – a degree in another subject is sufficient.
 You do however, need a good knowledge of English, the Bible and the Church.
-The course is validated by The University of Manchester.

 The course has two parts: Part one comprises five taught units and part two is a dissertation of 15,000 words.
 You can choose to study either full-time or part-time.
 Full-time students study the taught units over one year and can do their dissertation over the summer or over the following year.
 Part-time students study the taught units over two years and normally take one year to complete their dissertation although they make take up to two years.